curzonj/buildroot_vagrant/README.md

 is stop the vagrant image, `vagrant halt`, create a custom virtualbox VM and specify the busybox_os.vdi file as the first SATA disk of the new VM.

+    vagrant package --base NAME_OF_CUSTOM_VM

+Then you'll have a package.box file in the directory.
+For more information about vagrant package see [the slightly outdated docs](http://docs-v1.vagrantup.com/v1/docs/base_boxes.html).

 ## Buildroot

 buildroot is for building tiny embedded linux filesystems.
 Those embedded size